 He is on the board of Cure Kids and patron of the NZ Cystic Fibrosis Foundation.
-He is a director and shareholder of Breathe Easy Limited, Kopu Limited, Visregen directors.
+He is a director and shareholder of Breathe Easy Limited, Kopu Limited, Visregen directors in January 2018.
 He was appointed to LCT board on 15 January 2004.